 Growing in Pots

-Growing beets in containers is a great way to start if you’re new to gardening.
+Growing beets in containers is an excellent way to begin if you’re new to gardening.
 It’s easy and doesn’t take up much space.

-Get a pot or container at least 8 inches deep, with drainage holes, so excess water can escape.
+Use a pot or container at least 8 inches deep, with drainage holes, to allow excess water to escape.

 Fill it with a good-quality potting mix and sprinkle the seeds on top.
 Next, gently sprinkle a thin layer of soil over the seeds and water them.